praveenande84/Target-Interview/03 Theory/01 Client/02 CSS/css.md

 ```

 ##### Specificity
-Specificity is how browsers decide which CSS property values are the most relevant to an HTML element.
+CSS Specificity is how browsers decide which CSS property values are the most relevant to an HTML element and apply those CSS property values to the HTML element.

+Browser gives priority to select the CSS property.

 1. !important
 2. Inline